 - No Contest: a no-contest result is only in the case of where one or both fighters are unable to continue or compete effectively.
 This could be a result of the environment that is out of their control and therefore creating the match void.
 In the case of a title match, the fighter who has the belt would keep the title.

 With many fighters having different fighting styles, it’s good to check whether they are a good match up.
 Also, research previous matchups or win streaks that might determine who will win.
+You can find UFC betting odds on most sportsbooks.

 Total Rounds – Total rounds are Over/ Unders bet that is based on the number of rounds the fight will last before a winner is declared.
 If the sportsbook sets the number of rounds at 2.5 and -110, if you choose Over and the fight lasts 3 rounds, you’d win $100 on a $110 bet.
 Whereas if you chose under and the round went to 4 rounds, you would lose the sports bet.